Divorce Jurisdiction: Where You File Matters

 Things can get very complicated, which is where the Uniform Child Custody Jurisdiction and Enforcement Act comes in.

 The goal is to serve the best interests of the child or children in question.
 This is already a traumatic time, and the laws aim to best help the children’s well-being.
-So, though you may want to file for divorce in one state, in certain situations another may hold jurisdiction.
+So, though you may want to file for divorce in one state, in certain situations, another state may hold jurisdiction.

 If you have questions about your divorce, contact Goldberg Jones at our Seattle office.
 Our experienced attorneys are well-versed in Washington divorce and custody law.